simonmichael/hledger_site/src/accounting-basics.md

 # Accounting basics for PTA users

-Here we'll give a quick hledger-oriented intro to some useful accounting concepts, using the journal file created in [Tutorial: hledger add](add.md).
+An interlude: here is a quick intro to some useful accounting concepts, for hledger (and plain text accounting) users.
-Also we'll discuss account hierarchy in hledger.

 ## Debits and Credits